launchdarkly/ld-relay/README.md

         [environment "Shopnify Project Test"]
         apiKey = "SHOPNIFY_TEST_API_KEY"

-Mobile and client-side SDK support
+Mobile and client-side flag evaluation
 ----------------

-LDR may be optionally configured with a mobile SDK key, and/or an environment ID to enable proxy support for mobile and client-side LaunchDarkly SDKs (Android, iOS, and JavaScript).
+LDR may be optionally configured with a mobile SDK key, and/or an environment ID to enable flag evaluation support for mobile and client-side LaunchDarkly SDKs (Android, iOS, and JavaScript).

         [environment "Spree Project Production"]
         apiKey = "SPREE_PROD_API_KEY"
         mobileKey = "SPREE_PROD_MOBILE_KEY"
         envId = "SPREE_PROD_ENV_ID"

 Once a mobile key or environment ID has been configured, you may set the `baseUri` parameter to the host and port of your relay proxy instance in your mobile/client-side SDKs.
+If you are exposing any of the client-side relay endpoints externally, https should be configured with a TLS termination proxy.

 Flag evaluation endpoints
 ----------------